TheDataDudeDE/llm-zoomcamp/cohorts/2024/03-vector-search/homework.md

 What did you get?

-* 0.93
+- 0.93 <-- Correct Answer>
-* 0.73
+- 0.73
-* 0.53
+- 0.53
-* 0.33
+- 0.33

 ## Q5.
 Indexing with Elasticsearch

 Now let's index these documents with elasticsearch

-* Create the index with the same settings as in the module (but change the dimensions)
+- Create the index with the same settings as in the module (but change the dimensions)
-* Index the embeddings (note: you've already computed them)
+- Index the embeddings (note: you've already computed them)

 After indexing, let's perform the search of the same query from Q1.

 What's the ID of the document with the highest score?

+A: 'ee58a693'

 ## Q6.
 Hit-rate for Elasticsearch

 The search engine we used in Q4 computed the similarity between the query and ALL the vectors in our database.
 Usually this is not practical, as we may have a lot of data.

 Elasticsearch uses approximate techniques to make it faster.

 Let's evaluate how worse the results are when we switch from exact search (as in Q4) to approximate search with Elastic.

 What's hitrate for our dataset for Elastic?

-* 0.93
+- 0.93
-* 0.73
+- 0.73 <-- Correct Answer>
-* 0.53
+- 0.53
-* 0.33
+- 0.33

 ## Submit the results

-* Submit your results here: https://courses.datatalks.club/llm-zoomcamp-2024/homework/hw3
+- Submit your results here: https://courses.datatalks.club/llm-zoomcamp-2024/homework/hw3
-* It's possible that your answers won't match exactly.
+- It's possible that your answers won't match exactly.
 If it's the case, select the closest one.